Frequently Asked Questions:

-However, we do not take on books if we did not believe it has good potential for media coverage, which is the key to sparking book sales.
+However, we will not take on a book if we don't believe it has good potential for media coverage, which is the key to sparking book sales.

-With over 1800 book marketing and e-book publicity campaigns under our belt, chances are, yes, we have.
+With thousands of book marketing and e-book publicity campaigns under our belt, chances are, yes, we have.

 Absolutely not.
-We have more experience promoting self published books that any agency in the publishing industry.
-Self-published or "indie" books no longer face the the challenge of overcoming what used to be a negative media perception.
+We have more experience promoting self-published books than any other agency in the publishing industry.
+Self-published or "indie" books no longer face the challenge of overcoming what used to be a negative media perception.

---Smith Publicity was the first book marketing agency to ever secure a full article about a book in the New York Times.
+- Smith Publicity was the first book marketing agency to ever secure a full article about a self-published book in the New York Times.

-Since 1997, we've conducted over 1800 book marketing and eBook promotion campaigns.
-We are one of the oldest and most experienced agencies which only focuses on book publicity.
+Since 1997, we've conducted thousands of book marketing and e-book promotion campaigns.
+We are one of the oldest and most experienced agencies that only focus on book publicity.

 Our clients approve every press release before we pitch the media.
 Our publicists create introductory pitches you may not see in a fluid, evolving publicity campaign, but you absolutely approve all press materials.

-At Smith Publicity, we have an internal process in which we try to match every client with a publicist who possesses particular skill sets and experience that match the book and author's goals.
-Usually, we can not know who your publicist will be until we know you are definitely coming on board as a client.
+At Smith Publicity, we have an internal process through which we try to match every client with a publicist who possesses particular skill sets and experience that match the book and author's goals.
+Usually, we cannot know who your publicist will be until we know you are definitely coming on board as a client.
 In some circumstances, however, we are able to accommodate such requests.

 Generally speaking, aside from taking part in the media opportunities we secure, your book publicity campaign does not require much of your time.
 In full campaigns, we handle virtually everything - from handling media requests, and sending out books, to creating all your press materials and scheduling interviews.
 It's also important to keep in mind that we can and will work around your availability when scheduling media opportunities.